vanzin/jEdit/README.SRC.txt

   building on a box running Windows or via wine.
 This target is normally only run directly, if someone just has to do the final step that was prepared by "dist-win" or "dist".

- - clean               clean up build.dir and dist.dir
-  cleans up the temporary files from the build- and dist-folder, configured in build.properties.
+ - clean               clean up intermediate files cleans up the temporary files from the build- and dist-folder, configured in build.properties.
   Leaves the runnable jEdit, and the distribution files in place.

- - clean-all           clean up build.dir and dist.dir completely
+ - clean-all           clean up lib.dir, build.dir and dist.dir completely
-  cleans up all files from the build- and dist-folder, configured in build.properties, and the folders itself too.
+  cleans up all files from the lib-, build- and dist-folder, configured in build.properties, and the folders itself too.